Blog

 In Anglo-Saxon literature, comitatus refers to a relationship that benefited both noblemen and freemen.
 According to the comitatus relationship, nobleman provided the freemen with land in exchange for protection and loyalty.
 The thane must agree to defend the king or nobleman to his death if necessary.

-READ ALSO: What is the meaning behind brass monkey?
+READ ALSO: What is a deployment pipeline?

 How does the president declare martial law?